Rairye/js-mnl-punct-norm/README.md

 # js-mnl-punct-norm

-Light-weight tool for removing punctuation.
+Tool for stripping and normalizing punctuation and other non-alphanumeric characters.
 Supports multiple natural languages.
 Useful for scrapping, machine learning, and data analysis.

+Note: "non-alphanumeric characters" include characters such as emojis and pictographs.
+Whitespace characters are not included.
+(If you would like to normalize whitespace characters, please see https://github.com/Rairye/js-mnl-ws-norm )

+Hereinafter, the terms "punctuation marks" and "punctuation" refer to both punctuation marks and other non-alphanumeric characters.

 ## Installation

-1. Download the tgz file
-2. In the project directory, excute:

-npm install mnl-punct-norm-1.0.0.tgz
+npm install mnl-punct-norm

 ## function isPunct(char)